 ♦Make sure you get things harvested quickly, or you will lose future harvesting potential from the plant; and,

 ♦Don’t hoard veg you are not going to deal with, thinking you will.
 Give it to a friend, give it to the food bank – make it count for something.
-And don’t worry, there will be plenty more where that came from so if you didn’t get to it now, you can make up for it later.
+Most likely there will be plenty more where that came from so if you didn’t get to it now, you can make up for it later.

 ♦Keep a close eye on the state of your edibles and ornamentals, as bugs can get the upper hand quickly.
 In my world, it’s the squash bug and the harlequin bug that do the most damage in August, and I am handpicking every single day.
 Feel like spraying instead?
 Kaolin is a terrific organic barrier made of white clay, but will need some washing off, which can be difficult with some crops like chard and kale.

-♦It’s easy to get overwhelmed.
+♦It’s easy to get overwhelmed in the August garden.
 The heat and humidity can exacerbate a difficult day, and before you know it you are looking at the garden as a onerous chore, not a quiet connection.
 Time yourself out and get back to it tomorrow, and try to realize that anything thing you do out there – any vegetable you harvest, compost you top-up or perennial you put into the ground – is a great thing.
 Just because you can’t get to seventy other things on the list doesn’t make you a gardening drop-out, it makes you totally human.

 Gardening is a process, with surprising flashes of result thrown in to keep us moving forward.

-♦In August, we are tempted to spend more of the daylight hours indoors than out, so take advantage of that feeling and start to tidy up spaces for the migration next month of tender pot plants.
+♦In August, we are tempted to spend more of the daylight hours indoors than out, so take advantage of that feeling and start to tidy up spaces for the migration next month of tender houseplants and tropicals.

 ♦If you haven’t already learned your lesson re: tender pot plants, this month is usually the month you can find great clearance deals on larger indoor plants.
 Many of these can populate your deck next summer too.